KDStV Saarland Saarbrücken: Symbols

-Couleur

-The name of the fraternity Saarland remembers the state, where the fraternity was founded.

 Colors

 The colour, the K.D.St.V.
 Saarland uses for its flag and Uniforms and the caps and ribbons of its members are blue-white-yellow-blue.
 The colour used by temporary members are yellow and blue.
 The cap of the members is blue with a border of white and yellow surrounding the head.
-The colour white and yellow are those, representing the holy seat and the holy Roman Catholic church, blue and white are the colour of the former principality of Nassau-Saarbrücken.
+The colour white and yellow are those, representing the holy seat and the holy Roman Catholic church, and blue and white are the colour of the former principality of Nassau-Saarbrücken.

-The ribbon of the K.D.St.V.Saarland is worn over backside and front from the right shoulder to the left hip, with exception to the "Ribbon of Honour", which is worn in addition to the usual ribbon from the left shoulder to the right hip.
+The ribbon of the K.D.St.V.Saarland is worn over the back side and front from the right shoulder to the left hip, except the "Ribbon of Honour", which is worn in addition to the usual ribbon from the left shoulder to the right hip.
 Only two members were awarded to wear an honorary ribbon, Hans Werner Westermann and Dr Bernd van der Felden.

 Wichs

 Die Wichs is a traditional academic dress uniform in Polish cavalry style.
 It is worn by representatives of the fraternity in formal situations.
-It consists of a Paradecerevis, a Pekesche, a sash, Zipfel, Schläger, white breeches and riding boots.
+It consists of a Paradecerevis, a Pekesche, a sash, Zipfel, Schläger, white breeches, and riding boots.